 My roles: UX Designer, User Research

-How often do you remember where and from whom you bought the t-shirt you're wearing or the kitchen utensils you use to eat your meals?
+How often do you remember where and from whom you bought the t-shirt you're wearing or the kitchen utensils that you use to eat your meals?
 In the not-so-distant past, relationships formed between merchants and consumers advised buyers to make informed and personalized purchase decisions.
-These days, more and more of us are living in big cities and frequent big box stores or online marketplaces for our shopping needs.
+These days, more and more of us live in big cities and frequent big box stores or online marketplaces for our shopping needs.
 The relationships between buyers and sellers-- and the benefits those relationships confer-- are increasingly rare.

-Combining the qualitative data from the experience map and the quantitative data of the 1.0 app's usage, I presented a design brief for a new version of the app, dubbed 2.0.
+Combining the qualitative data from the experience map and the quantitative data of the 1.0 app's usage, I presented a design brief for version 2.0.
 The design brief offered a new direction, and illustrated where the team should direct its focus.
 The brief worked as a framework that I used to craft a roadmap of design sprints and to communicate with the development team and stakeholders.

-Following the agenda outlined in the brief, I started working on lo-fidelity prototypes of the app's most important screens.
-The idea was to draft the navigation and make sense of the information architecture.
-I ran tests internally with other employees that helped me identify gaps that I had initially overlooked.
-The results of these tests also encouraged me to revisit ideas previously generated by the team.
+Following the agenda outlined in the brief, I started working on lo-fidelity prototypes of the app's most important screens in order to draft the navigation and make sense of the information architecture.
+Our team ran tests internally with other employees that helped identify gaps that had initially been overlooked and re-focused us on the most promising ideas that had surfaced throughout the research and design processes.

 For some of the design sprints, I invited a more diverse group of people to work together from different areas of the company so we could discuss the possible solutions from different perspectives before deciding which one to prototype and test.
 Acting as a facilitator, I ran one to two week sprints mixing designers with developers and product and sales representatives.
-The directors of marketing, finance, and technology acted as experts, and the CEO, the decider.
+The directors of marketing, finance, and technology acted as experts, while the CEO had final say.

-As the design team worked on hi-fidelity screens, we ran scripted tests with external guests.
+As the design team worked on hi-fidelity screens, I ran scripted tests with external guests.
 During the tests, the guests had to perform specific tasks on our prototype.
-Once again, while I interviewed them, I learned more about the challenges and uncertainties of our users, discovering more about their personal stories.
+Once again, the personal stories that were uncovered in these interviews elucidated the challenges and uncertainties of our users.
 Other employees watched the tests in a second room, taking notes and marking comments.
-All of that informed our design decisions and strengthened my negotiations with stakeholders.
+Every piece of this process informed our design decisions and strengthened the final negotiations with stakeholders.

 Hi-fi prototype: exploring different sections